D-Robotics/rdk_doc_en/docs/linux_development/environment_build.md

 ### Introduction to the Compilation Process of pack_image.sh

-1. Call the scripts download_samplefs.sh and download_deb_pkgs.sh to download samplefs and the required pre-installed deb packages from Horizon's file server.
+1. Call the scripts download_samplefs.sh and download_deb_pkgs.sh to download samplefs and the required pre-installed deb packages from D-Robotics's file server.
 2. Extract samplefs and call the hobot_customize_rootfs.sh script to customize the filesystem configuration.
 3. Install deb packages into the filesystem.
 4. Generate the system image.
 Refer to [Install OS](../installation/install_os) for how to use the system image.

 ## Downloading Source Code

-Downloading source code is not required when running `pack_image.sh` to compile the system image, because `pack_image.sh` will directly download the official debian packages from Horizon's file server and install them into the system.
+Downloading source code is not required when running `pack_image.sh` to compile the system image, because `pack_image.sh` will directly download the official debian packages from D-Robotics's file server and install them into the system.
 Only when you need to modify the content of debian packages and re-create custom packages, you need to download the source code.

 The source code of rdk-linux related linux kernel, bootloader, hobot-xxx packages are hosted on [GitHub](https://github.com/).
 Before downloading the code, please register and log in to [GitHub](https://github.com/), and add the `SSH Key` of the development server to user settings through [Generating a new SSH key and adding it to the ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) method.